 Not all VPN protocols are equal (not by a long shot).
 Hands down, the protocol you want to run in order to achieve high levels of security with low processing overhead is OpenVPN.

 You want to skip PPTP if at all possible.
 It’s a very dated protocol that uses weak encryption and due to security issues should be considered compromised.
 It might be good enough to secure your non-essential web browsing at a coffee shop (e.g. to keep the shopkeeper’s son from sniffing your passwords), but it’s not up to snuff for serious security.
-Although L2TP/IPsec is a significant improvements over PPTP, it lacks the speed and the open security audits found with OpenVPN.
+Although L2TP/IPsec is a significant improvement over PPTP, it lacks the speed and the open security audits found with OpenVPN.

 A good VPN provider will offer all of the above options.
 An excellent VPN provider will even provide good documentation and steer you away from using older protocols like PPTP for the same reasons we just did.
 You should also check the pre-shared keys they use for those protocols since many VPN providers use insecure and easy-to-guess keys.)

 How Many Servers Do They Have and Where?